 If you need cash back on groceries and gas, you might try:

-- Blue Cash Preferred® Card from American Express: Earn 6 percent cash back at U.S. supermarkets, on up to the first $6,000 in purchases each year; then 1 percent.
+- Blue Cash Preferred® Card from American Express: Earn 6% cash back at U.S. supermarkets, (on up to the first $6,000 in purchases each year), then 1%.

-- Bank of America® Cash Rewards credit card: Earn 3 percent cash back in the category of your choice (including gas) and 2 percent cash back at grocery stores and wholesale clubs on the first $2,500 in combined spend on the 3% and 2% categories each quarter, then 1%.
+- Bank of America® Customized Cash Rewards credit card: Earn 3% cash back in the category of your choice (including gas) and 2% cash back at grocery stores and wholesale clubs on the first $2,500 in combined spend on the 3% and 2% categories each quarter, then 1%.

 Nermeen Ghneim, owner of personal finance blog Savvy Dollar, says while cash back cards are generally best for holiday spending, you shouldn’t count out cards that offer points or miles instead.

-For example, the American Express® Gold Card offers 4 Membership Rewards points per dollar spent on dining and on the first $25,000 in purchases at U.S. supermarkets each year (then 1 point).
-If you’ve got a big trip planned in the new year, you could charge holiday dinners or grocery shopping to your card, then use them to book through Amextravel.com.
+For example, the American Express® Gold Card offers 4 Membership Rewards points per dollar spent on dining at restaurants and on the first $25,000 in purchases at U.S. supermarkets each year (then 1 point).
+If you’ve got a big trip planned in the new year, you could charge holiday dinners or grocery shopping to your card, then use them to book through AmexTravel.com.

-- Discover categories include Amazon.com, Target and Walmart.com – enroll to earn 5 percent cash back on up to the first $1,500 in combined purchases (then 1 percent).
+- Discover categories include Amazon.com, Target and Walmart.com – enroll to earn 5% cash back on up to the first $1,500 in combined purchases (then 1%).

-- Chase Freedom categories include department store purchases, PayPal and Chase Pay – 5 percent cash back on up to the first $1,500 in combined purchases.
+- Chase Freedom Flex categories include Walmart.com and PayPal – 5% cash back on up to the first $1,500 in combined purchases (activation required), then 1%.

 If navigating bonus categories only adds to your holiday stress, consider a flat-rate cash back card instead.

-“For example, you could use one like the Citi® Double Cash Card,” says Hayes, which offers 1 percent cash back as you charge purchases and 1 percent cash back as you pay them off.
+“For example, you could use one like the Citi® Double Cash Card,” says Hayes, which offers 1% cash back as you charge purchases and 1% cash back as you pay them off.

-This kind of flat-rate card can be good for charging things like holiday decorations or your utility bills and getting more than just 1 percent back on those purchases.
-Hayes says if you’re using cash back cards or any other type of credit card for holiday spending, to plan to pay the balance in full or as quickly as possible to minimize interest charges.
+This kind of flat-rate card can be good for charging things like holiday decorations or your utility bills and getting more than just 1% back on those purchases.
+Hayes says if you’re using cash back cards or any other type of credit card for holiday spending, plan to pay the balance in full or as quickly as possible to minimize interest charges.